decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 When an instance of a component is added to an entity, the component's values affect the entity.

-One way of doing this is to first create the component instance, and then assign it to an entity in a separate expression:
+One way of doing this is to first create the component instance, and then add it to an entity in a separate expression:

 ```ts
 // Create entity